milvus-io/milvus/docs/jaeger_guides/opentracing_user_guide.md

-We mainly use jaeger as a implementation of opentracing.
+We mainly use jaeger as an implementation of opentracing.

 Two request: **Insert Request** and **Search Request** in milvus system is traced at this stage.